XlogicX/irriFLATE/README.md

 Note that the output is ASCII-Hex, as it is a binary format and this is a good representation of binary data

+In Fixed and Dynaimic Huffman modes, you can enter length-distance pairs in the format of l,d.
+So Length of 3 and distance of 4 could be written 3,4.
+You can also enter the direct binary of the token from the huffman table if that's your think.

+Speaking of the symbol table, you can enter the command 'tables' at the Token prompt to see the available tokens and their bit patterns

 ## Usage Screenshot(s):
 ![alt tag](https://github.com/XlogicX/irriFLATE/blob/main/irriflate01.png?raw=true)